ibm-cloud-docs/storage-scale/scale-cem.md

     The OpenLDAP server is now configured and ready to use.
 You can add more users and groups by creating additional LDIF files and using the ldapadd command to import them into the directory.

-## Step 2 -  Creating a User group in OLDAP directory for users accessing the Scale cluster
+## Step 2 -  Creating a User group in the OLDAP directory for users accessing the Scale cluster
 {: #creating-user-group-oldap-dir}

-Create a user group in the OLDAP directory which will consists of users who are supposed to get access to the Scale cluster.
+Create a user group in the OLDAP directory which will consist of users who are supposed to get access to the Scale cluster.
 You use the `ldapadd` command to add an LDIF entry for the group to the LDAP directory.

-1. For example, to create groups called `developers` and `testers`, you create an LDIF file with these contents:
+1. For example, to create groups that are called `developers` and `testers`, you create an LDIF file with these contents:

     ```
     # create an organizational unit for groups